S-KIRUTHIGA/S-KIRUTHIGA/README.md

 - 👋 Hi, I’m @S-KIRUTHIGA
-- 👀 I’m interested in Ruby
+- 👀 I’m interested in Node.js and Data Visualization using POWERBI -
-- 🌱 I’m currently learning Ruby
 -